b00f/b00f.github.io/docs/_posts/2020-05-07-future_explained.md

 In this case, you need to handle the tasks **concurrently** to ensure everything is completed.
 If you are answering an email, you can put your phone call on **hold**.
 After sending an email, you can go back to the pending phone call and answer that.
-Each task becomes a **state machine**, that allows you to pause a task and later resume it.
+Each task becomes a **state machine** that allows you to pause a task and later resume it.

 Let’s implement it using Rust’s Futures.
-A Future in Rust is a task that is going to be done in future.
+A Future in Rust is a task that is going to be done in the future.
 It sounds similar to a Promise in JavaScript, but it’s not the same thing!
 We will get back to that later, so in the meantime, here is our code with Future: